mikelmaron/atlas-nethope-workshop/kepler.md

 Kepler.gl is a powerful and easy to use open source geospatial analysis tool for large-scale data sets.
 There is a link to open Kepler on the main page of Atlas, or directly at http://192.168.1.100:2999/kepler.gl

 First, you will be prompted to load data.
-Click "Load Map Using URL" and enter `http://192.168.1.100:TBD/damage.csv`
+Download "damage.csv" and upload to Kepler.

 ![](assets/images/kepler-start.png)